National Services Representative

 • Appointments – Schedule appointments for Members in all NACA’s departments.

-• Web-file Assistance – Assist Members with access to their Web-file including password issues.
+• Web-file Assistance – Assist Members with access to their Member Portal including password issues.

 • Documenting Complaints – Input information in NACA-Lynx, identifying Member and staff person, subject of complaint, description, and resolution.